joelvaneenwyk/picobat/README.md

 ## What's in this folder?

-There is a few interesting things in this directory that you might need:
+There are a few interesting things in this directory that you might need:

-* [BUILD.readme](BUILD.readme) : A text file describing how to build **Picobat** - [WHATSNEW](WHATSNEW.md) : A log of the changes made to Picobat
+* [BUILD.readme](BUILD.readme) : A text file describing how to build **Picobat**

+* [WHATSNEW](WHATSNEW.md) : A log of the changes made to Picobat

-   - [THANKS](THANKS.md) : A list of all the contributors to the project. -
+* [THANKS](THANKS.md) : A list of all the contributors to the project.

-   [GUIDELINES](GUIDELINES.md) : A text files giving guidelines on how to
+* [GUIDELINES](GUIDELINES.md) : A text files giving guidelines on how to modify Picobat.

-    modify Picobat. - **COPYING.\*** : The license of the project and of projects used by Picobat.
+* **COPYING.\*** : The license of the project and of projects used by Picobat.

+If there are key files you think are missing from this list, please let us know.